 Who are the “Determined Bodies, Determined Minds, Inc?”

 The racial disparities in 2010 obesity rates for the U.S. Black and Latino communities were higher than for other races in nearly every state; Landau points out.
 Today, in 2014, the numbers are continuing to worsen.
 The rate of childhood obesity is not fairing any better according to National Conference of State Legislatures (NCSL)’s data from the National Survey of Children’s Health and Centers for Disease Control and Prevention.
-They report that the overall obesity rate remains high, and prevalence among children between 2 and 19 years old have been consistent for the past nine or ten years.In July 2015 and April 2016, cyclists from around the United States, joined the Tour de Youth team on a mission ride from Dallas to San Antonio in 2015 and from Houston to New Orleans, Louisiana 2016 to say that “We will actively take control of our health.”
-The team was a big encouragement for those who need it.
-The Tour de Youth cycling event in July 2015 and April 2016 was a culmination of a yearlong health and education strategy.
+They report that the overall obesity rate remains high, and prevalence among children between 2 and 19 years old have been consistent for the past nine or ten years.In July 2015, April 2016, and 2017, cyclists from around the United States, joined the Tour de Youth team on a mission ride from Dallas to San Antonio in 2015 and from Houston to New Orleans, Louisiana 2016 to say that “We will actively take control of our health.”
+The team was a significant encouragement for those who need it.
+The Tour de Youth cycling event in July 2015, April 2016, and 2017 was a culmination of a yearlong health and education strategy.
 Plans included:

 - Health and wellness classes